gobwas/glob/readme.md

 ## Syntax

-Syntax is inspired by [standard wildcards](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm), except that `**` is aka super-asterisk, that do not sensitive for separators.
+Syntax is inspired by [standard wildcards](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm).

+Note that the behaviour of `**` is different from typical glob implementations.
+It does not have the special behaviour of things like the `ls` terminal command.
+In tools like `ls`, a double-asterisk matches _zero or more directories deep_, in this library it matches _1+ directories deep_.